Ishmaeel/toggle-scope/README.md

 * After switching scopes in single-fire mode, the mode switcher may seem "stuck" for the next keypress.
 You may have to press the switch button twice to change to next fire mode.
 * Not tested with grenade launcher attachments.
 Might eat your grenades.
 * Firing mode preservation may not work across game reloads and map changes.
 * Firing mode preservation does not work with manual drag/drop swaps from inventory.
+* Playing without HUD will be wonky.
+Switch to a minimal HUD setup instead.

 https://github.com/Ishmaeel/toggle-scope